 What is Nitrile / NBR Rubber?

-Nitrile rubber, also known as NBR, Buna-N, and acrylonitrile butadiene rubber, is a synthetic rubber copolymer of acrylonitrile (ACN) and butadiene.
+Nitrile rubber, often referred to as NBR, Buna-N, or acrylonitrile butadiene rubber, is a synthetic copolymer formed from the combination of acrylonitrile (ACN) and butadiene.

-Nitrile is the most widely used elastomer in the seal industry today.
-It is used in the automotive and aeronautical industry to make fuel and oil handling hoses, seals, grommets, and self-sealing fuel tanks, since ordinary rubbers cannot be used.
-NBR&#;s ability to withstand a range of temperatures from -40 to 108 °C (-40 to 226 °F) makes it an ideal material for aeronautical applications.
-Nitrile butadiene is also used to create moulded goods, footwear, adhesives, sealants, sponges, expanded foams, and floor mats.
-The uses of nitrile rubber include disposable non-latex gloves, automotive transmission belts, hoses, O-rings, gaskets, oil seals, V belts, static & dynamic hydraulic seals, synthetic leather, printer&#;s form rollers, and as cable jacketing; NBR latex can also be used in the preparation of adhesives and as a pigment binder.
+Due to its properties, nitrile has become the predominant elastomer utilized in the sealing industry.
+It plays a crucial role in sectors such as automotive and aeronautics, where it's instrumental in producing fuel and oil handling hoses, seals, grommets, and self-sealing fuel tanks—tasks that typical rubbers can't handle.
+NBR's impressive ability to endure a broad temperature range of -40 to 108 °C (-40 to 226 °F) renders it particularly suitable for aeronautical applications.
+The versatility of nitrile butadiene extends to molded goods, footwear, adhesives, sealants, sponges, expanded foams, and floor mats.
+Among its diverse applications, nitrile rubber is commonly found in disposable non-latex gloves, automotive transmission belts, hoses, O-rings, gaskets, oil seals, V belts, both static and dynamic hydraulic seals, synthetic leather, printer's form rollers, and as cable jacketing.
+Moreover, NBR latex is also a suitable ingredient for making adhesives and acting as a pigment binder.

-Nitrile&#;s can be specially compounded to meet International Food Standards such as FDA 21.177 ; (EC) :; BfR XXI.
+Nitrile can also be specially formulated to comply with International Food Standards, including FDA 21.177 and (EC): BfR XXI.

 The pros and cons of nitrile rubber, NBR or Buna-N